microsoft/PowerBI-Developer-Samples/Java/README.md

 1. For Master user, register a Native app [here](https://aka.ms/embedsetup/AppOwnsData) and for Service Principal, register a Server-side web app by following [this](https://aka.ms/EmbedServicePrincipal).

     Select "Read all datasets" and "Read all reports" permissions during Power BI app setup.
-Refer to the[documentation](https://aka.ms/RegisterPowerBIApp) for registering a Power BI app.
+Refer to the [documentation](https://aka.ms/RegisterPowerBIApp) for registering a Power BI app.

     Refer to the [documentation](https://aka.ms/PowerBIPermissions) for the complete list of Power BI permissions.